-Chevron uses several measures in order to protect groundwater during hydraulic fracturing and over the decades-long life of the well.
+Chevron uses several measures to protect groundwater during hydraulic fracturing and over the decades-long life of the well in the Marcellus Shale.

 Prior to drilling, we test neighboring freshwater resources, including nearby groundwater wells, to establish a baseline for the water quality.
 Then after drilling, we plan a series of water samplings to continue to monitor water quality.